tonytvo/blog-generator/content/blog/atomic-habits/index.md

   - Group 1: graded on the number of pictures **>>>** Group 2: graded on the quality of one picture.

 - Action > Motion
   - Motion: planning, strategizing, learning.
-It has a role but we often default to it.
+It has a role, but we often default to it.
   - We want to limit and delay failure.
 It is a form of procrastination.
   - actual work > Not actual work